Joehuu/osu-wiki/wiki/Gameplay/Game_modifier/Auto/en.md

 ### osu!taiko

 In [osu!taiko](/wiki/Game_mode/osu!taiko), the Auto mod will attempt a perfect playthrough, but won't always get an SS grade.
-It will occasionally miss a tick on drum rolls that do not start on a whole or half beat and will not always be able to complete dendens on maps with a very high overall difficulty.
+It will occasionally miss a tick on drum rolls that do not start on a whole or half beat and will not always be able to complete swells on maps with a very high overall difficulty.

 ### osu!catch